ekaterinailin/AltaiPony/paper.md

 # Other Software

-Other software packages for flare science in the field offer alternative methods, as well as complementing functions. `Appaloosa` [@davenport2016] was designed with Kepler light curves in mind. `Appaloosa` is this software's predecessor as many of its functions, such as the empirical flare model `aflare`, have been ingested into `AltaiPony`. `stella` [@stella2020] uses Convolutional Neural Networks to detect flares along with their detection probabilities in TESS light curves, and `allesfitter` [@allesfitter2019] offers a Bayesian framework to fit multiple features of stellar variability at once, including flares.
+Other software packages for flare science in the field offer alternative methods, as well as complementing functions. `Appaloosa` [@davenport2016] was designed with Kepler light curves in mind. `Appaloosa` is this software's predecessor as many of its functions, such as the empirical flare model `aflare`, have been ingested into `AltaiPony`. `stella` [@stella2020] uses Convolutional Neural Networks to find flares and return their detection probabilities in TESS light curves.
+For individual events, `allesfitter` [@allesfitter2019] offers a Bayesian framework to fit multiple aspects of stellar variability at once, including flares.

 # Applications